Monday, January 09, 2023

 Any attempt to define popular education is bound to leave something out.
 Popular education has many aspects which are necessary to look at in order to settle on a definition.
 The six articles in this document are each attempts to define popular education.
 You will see a great deal of overlap and some differences though none of these definitions contradict each other.

 Depending on how popular education is encountered and used it can be seen as a practice, a method, a methodology or set of techniques, a theory, a philosophy, a history, a social movement.
 None of these aspects is free of contradictions.
 Popular education seeks to unite theory with action and action with theory and is, therefore, always changing.
 Some people reduce popular education to a bag of tricks that any facilitator can use to make events more fun and participatory.
-But popular education was forged in revolutionary contexts in order to resist unjust power and to sturggle collectively for a better world.
+But popular education was forged in revolutionary contexts in order to resist unjust power and to struggle collectively for a better world.
 Popular education is a demanding practice that takes time and commitment.
 As different social movements have taken up popular education they have transformed it.
 This is especially notable with respect to feminist, trade union and anti-racist movements.
 More recently, anti-globalization activism and queer activism has been influencing popular education.

 Popular education is a theory/practice that is always growing and changing.
 As long as forces that benefit from the unjust concentration of power in our world continue to develop new ways to sustain this injustice anyone practicing popular education must rigorously reflect on their action and change and develop their practice accordingly.